-In Diarly, the search option shows results from all your journals, and by using special keywords and quotes
+In Diarly, the search option shows results from all your journals.
+By using special keywords and quotes

 "" you can make your search more accurate.

-If you want to have an exact match, you can use double-quotes, like this:
+To search for an exact match, you can use double quotes, like this:

 @files— shows entries with at least one file (excluding images)